Difference-in-Differences with Sample Selection: Identification of ATT for OOO

-Combining these results, we propose the partial identification of $\tau_{OOO}$. \begin{theorem}[Bounds for $\tau_{OOO}$] Under the {Assumptions \ref{no anti},\ref{PT_OOO}, \ref{Partialselection}(a) and \ref{Partialselection}(b)}, bounds on the treatment effect on the treated for the always observed group ($\tau_{OOO}$) lies in the interval $[LB_{\tau_{OOO}}, UB_{\tau_{OOO}}]$, { } where, \end{theorem} Proof of Theorem \ref{nomono_bound} can be found in Appendix \ref{proof:nomono_bound}.
+where, The bounds in Theorem \ref{nomono_bound} are sharp. \end{theorem} Proof of Theorem \ref{nomono_bound} can be found in Appendix \ref{proof:nomono_bound}.
 The partial identification results in Theorem \ref{nomono_bound} allow somewhat flexible patterns of potential selection into the sample.
-All latent group types are possible, and treatment is allowed to induce individuals to join or leave the sample in the post-treatment period since no monotonicity in selection is assumed.
+All latent group types are possible, and treatment is allowed to induce individuals to join or leave the sample in the post-treatment period since monotonicity in selection is not assumed.
 Nevertheless, to achieve identification, we imposed substantial restrictions on the relationship between the selection mechanism and treatment assignment through assumptions \ref{Partialselection}(a) and \ref{Partialselection}(b).